pharquissandas/RISC-V-Team19/personal_statements/Personal Statement - Fangnan Tan.md

   Through this targeted method, I traced the failure to jump/branch-related tests and eventually identified the precise cause: **the instruction memory had been allocated with insufficient capacity**.

+  This exposed an early oversight in resource planning, as the initial memory configuration was not sized with full control-flow testing in mind.
 After expanding the IMEM size, the single-cycle CPU implementation — which I had independently reconstructed from the early draft before any working testbench or downstream module fixes were available — passed:
-  - all base RV32I ISA instructions,
+  - all base RV32I instructions,
   - all verification tests in `tb/asm`.

   This debugging and repair were completed within a tight 2-hour lab session and were essential for restoring momentum in the project and enabling the subsequent pipeline development.